Emmanuel7-CR/Dwilson-Haircuts/README.md

 1. In Firebase Console, click the gear icon → "Project settings"
 2. Scroll down to "Your apps"
 3. Click the web icon `</>`
-4. Register your app (name: "Open Heaven Website")
+4. Register your app (name: "Dwilson Haircuts Website")
 5. Copy the `firebaseConfig` object

 ### Step 4: Update Your HTML Files